captain-mayhem/htmltads/README.md

 ## How to build

 ### Prerequisites to install
-- Visual Studio 2022 with C++ Compiler
+- Visual Studio 2022 or 2026 with C++ Compiler
-- CMake (Version 3.x recommended, 4.x untested so far)
+- CMake (Version 4.x recommended, Version >= 3.19 required)
 - git

 ### Directory setup